Fantazia (rave music promoter)

-Fantazia was a rave music promoter based in the United Kingdom.
-It was founded in 1991 by James Perkins, Gideon Dawson & Chris Griffin, and held a number of seminal raves at the height of the breakbeat hardcore scene.
+Fantazia was a rave music promoter and organiser based in the United Kingdom.
+It was founded in 1991 by James Perkins, Gideon Dawson & Chris Griffin, and held a number of seminal raves at the height of the breakbeat hardcore scene in the early 1990s.

 Fantazia first held a rave at Coventry's Eclipse nightclub, but would soon become best known for its large outdoor events.